tomiis4/hypersonic.nvim/README.md

 - **Pattern Explanation**: Understanding complex RegExp patterns can be challenging.
 Hypersonic comes with an integrated pattern explanation feature that provides detailed explanations for your RegExp patterns, helping you grasp their meaning and behavior.

-- **Snippet Integration**: Save time and effort with Hypersonic's snippet integration.
-Easily access and insert commonly used RegExp patterns with just a few keystrokes.

 ## Currently accessible
 - Simple RegExp explaining